OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Returns the size of an array, meaning the number of objects inside it.
 Arrays can be empty, in which case length() will return 0.

 ###### slice(a, n from, n to (optional))
 Returns a sub-array of a given array, from the first index provided and up to and excluding the optional last index provided.
 Remember that array objects are indexed starting at 0.
-If to is omitted, it is understood to be the end of the array.
-For example, `[0, 1, 2, 3, 4].slice(1, 3)` returns [ 1, 2 ], and `[ 0, 1, 2, 3, 4].slice(1)` returns [ 1, 2, 3, 4 ].
+If the to value is omitted, it is understood to be the end of the array.
+For example, `[0, 1, 2, 3, 4].slice(1, 3)` returns [ 1, 2 ], and `[ 0, 1, 2, 3, 4].slice(2)` returns [ 2, 3, 4 ].
 Also works with strings; see [String functions](#slices-n-from-n-to-optional).

 ###### get(a, n from, n to (optional))
 Returns a sub-array of a given array, from the first index provided and up to and excluding the optional last index provided.
 Remember that array objects are indexed starting at 0.

-If to is omitted, only one array item is returned, as a string, instead of a sub-array.
+If the to value is omitted, only one array item is returned, as a string, instead of a sub-array.
 To return a sub-array from one index to the end, you can set the to argument to a very high number such as `value.get(2,999)` or you can use something like `with(value,a,a.get(1,a.length()))` to count the length of each array.

-Also works with strings; see [get() in String functions](#gets-n-from-n-to-optional).
+Also works with strings; see [String functions](#gets-n-from-n-to-optional).

 ###### inArray(a, s)
 Returns true if the array contains the desired string, and false otherwise.
+Will not convert data types; for example, `[ 1, 2, 3, 4 ].inArray("3")` will return false.

 ###### reverse(a)
 Reverses the array.
 For example, `[ 0, 1, 2, 3].reverse()` returns the array [ 3, 2, 1, 0 ].